PlanetaryRobotics/fleur-backend/README.md

 ## Data Model

 The message structure has been defined while keeping the concept of Point in mind.
 Point is a data entry in influx db that contains a unique timestamp, measurement, fields, values, and tags.
-This structure allows easy construction of a point object from the raw telemetry data fetched from the DOWNLINK topic in GDS.
+This structure allows easy constructing a point object from the raw telemetry data fetched from the DOWNLINK topic in GDS.

 All points in a measurement MUST have the same set of fields and unique timestamps.
 Therefore, we cannot have the channel name as field_key because one module can have multiple channels.
 The issue that it brings here is that we cannot have more than one channel with the same timestamp.